OguzKaira/PasswordManager/README.md

 - You can encrypt and decrypt vault file for secure your passwords
 - Searching passwords in the vault
 - Extra password control when a user attempts to enter an app.
-- Your password encrypted with Fernet first, after key file of Fernet also encrypted by gpg
+- Your password is first encrypted with Fernet, and then the Fernet key file is also encrypted using GPG.

 ## In development
 - Password strength meter for check the password how strong